 3a) You continue to work on building your dossier (homestudy, clearances, birth certificates, marriage certificates, references, etc) while you wait to be matched with your child.
 Your agency will usually keep an eye out for children that are considered to be a good match for your family based upon your homestudy recommendations and personal preference/experience.

-3b) You have already identified a child you feel would be a great fit for your family and work with your agency to submit your Letter of Intent (LOI) to adopt this child.
-Once China receives this LOI, they will then review your information and issue your Pre-Approval (PA) to adopt your new son or daughter.
+3b) You have already identified a child you feel would be a great fit for your family.
+You begin your home study.
+Once your home study is approved, if the child you previously identified is still waiting, you work with your agency to submit your Letter of Intent (LOI) to adopt this child.
 You are now officially “matched.”

 Knowing your family’s limits and abilities when considering a child with special needs is also VERY important.
 Please read our previous post about how to know which needs are a good match for your family here.